itadinanta/itadinanta.github.io/about.md

 I have been [programming computers for decades](/resources/cv/nico_orru_cv.pdf) and still learning and enjoying it.

-The rest of my household is greatly improved by the presence of a lovely lady [programmer](http://www.doppioslash.com/) and a super-friendly fluffy kitten aptly named, after the Twilight Princess, Midna.
+The rest of my household is greatly improved by the presence of a lovely lady [programmer](http://www.doppioslash.com/).

 I can be found on: